Accounting Conservation Framework

 Step 7 (Equivalence): We have shown that the static identity (3.5) plus the continuity equation with source termss for $A$ and $L$ (Steps 2-3) implies the equity continuity equation (Step 6).
 Conversely, if equity satisfies the continuity equation (3.3), and we define $A$ and $L$ such that (3.5) holds at $t = 0$, then integrating (3.3) forward in time preserves (3.5) for all $t$.

 Therefore, the accounting identity $A = L + E$ and the continuity equation with source terms $\nabla \cdot \mathbf{J} + \partial E / \partial t = 0$ are equivalent descriptions of the same underlying reality.
-The identity defines what we mean by equity; the continuity equation with source terms governs how equity evolves.
+The identity defines what we mean by equity; the continuity equation with source terms governs how equity evolves. ■

-Theorem 3.1 clarifies why $A = L + E$ cannot be violated: it is not an empirical claim about business behavior, but rather a definition of equity ($E \equiv A - L$) combined with a continuity equation with source terms.
-If measured values satisfy $A \neq L + E$, then one of three things has occurred: (a) measurement error, (b) fraud that obscures true flows, or (c) entity boundaries are poorly defined (e.g., during mergers or consolidations).
-The identity itself is logically necessary given our definitions.
+The static identity cannot be violated because it is a definition.
+The dynamics cannot be violated because they are mathematical necessities given conservation laws.
+When measured values satisfy $A \neq L + E$, one of three things has occurred: (a) measurement error, (b) fraud obscuring true flows, or (c) poorly defined entity boundaries (e.g., during consolidations).
+The framework itself is logically necessary.

 3.3 The Discrete Bridge: Double-Entry as Graph Divergence